ryedin/site/_console/workflows.md

 #### An Example

-Here is an example Build task that uses a manifest named `docker-compose.yml` (this could be `docker-compose.custom.yml`).
+Here is an example Build.
 It promotes the Release corresponding to the resulting Build to complete the automated deployment.

 ![](/assets/images/docs/workflows/task.png)